You are here

 A Guide to Salt Spreaders, Grit Spreaders and Rock Salt Spreaders from Gardenlines

 Rock salt and grit may be cheap, and easily accessible from the council bin at the end of the road, but it is not really suitable for use in a spreader.
 Rock salt becomes clogged in the hopper very easily, especially when damp, and is notoriously difficult to spread.
 Rock salt is also corrosive and will make your spreader rust more quickly unless you clean it out thoroughly and keep it dry after every use.
 For these reasons we do not recommend that you use rock salt - use ice melt instead.

 Free-flowing, dry ice melt and white processed salts will spread more easily than rock salt or grit.
 They can be used in a spreader in the same way that a fertiliser can.
 Although more expensive than rock salt per kilogram, ice melt can be more economical because you can finely adjust the flow rate so that you use less product per square meter.

 Please see our blog post ‘Choose Ice Melt and not Rock Salt or Grit Salt for your Winter Spreader’ to find out more.

 Types of Spreaders

-These spreaders will spread your salt by means of the salt falling onto a rotating disc which casts the salt far and wide.
+These spreaders will spread your ice melt by means of the salt falling onto a rotating disc which casts the salt far and wide.
 The flow rate can be adjusted using a lever on the handle.

 If possible choose a spreader with a stainless steel frame and enclosed gearing so that it is less likely to corrode.
 Pneumatic tyres, as opposed to solid ones, are also useful because they have a better grip in icy conditions.